What is a financial Statement Audit?

 assurance that the management has, in its financial statements, presented a “true and fair” view of a company’s financial performance.

 The result of this examination is a report by the auditor, attesting to the fairness of presentation of the financial statements and related disclosures.
-The auditor’s report must accompany the financial statements when they are issued to the intended recipients.
+The auditor’s report must accompany the financial statements when they are issued to the intended recipients or stake holders.

+Having an expert opinion independently from the management of the company is highly essential to ensure that what is reflected through balance sheet / statement of financial position or Profit or Loss Account is reliable or not.
 The purpose of a financial statement audit is to add credibility to the reported financial position and performance of a business.
-Similarly, lenders typically require an audit of the financial statements of any entity to which they lend funds.
-Suppliers may also require audited financial statements before they will be willing to extend trade credit (though usually only when the amount of requested credit is substantial).
+Tax authority need the confirmation of sales and income, Lenders typically require an audit of the financial statements of any entity to which they lend funds.
+Suppliers may also require audited financial statements before they will be willing to extend trade credit.

 - Planning and risk assessment.
 Involves gaining an understanding of the business and the business environment in which it operates, and using this information to assess whether there may be risks that could impact the financial statements.